Skip to content

 Implantable Cardioverter/Defibrillators (ICDs)

-• Anti-tachycardia pacing (ATP)- attempts to entrain and terminate VT
+• Anti-tachycardic pacing (ATP)- attempts to pace out of VT to prevent a shock

 • Primary prevention